vryzhov/COSC416-2024/lab6/README.md

 # Introduction

-Your goal of this Lab is tgh use of GDS algorithms for recommendations and subsequent estimation of their relevance to the user of interest.
+Your goal of this Lab is the use of GDS algorithms for recommendations and subsequent estimation of its performance for the user of interest.

 This lab assumes your familiarity with the class material.

 # Setup

 This lab is based on the Movies database created for Labs 4 and 5

 # Part 1.
 Peer similarity

-The first part of the lab is concerned with the use of GDS algorithms `FastRP` and `kNN`.
-Execute the queries below in sequence.
-Feel free to use _.estimate_   if there are concerns related to the CPU/Memory resources available
+The first part of the lab focuses on the GDS algorithms `FastRP` and `kNN`.
+Execute the queries below.
+Feel free to use _.estimate_  if there are concerns related to the CPU/Memory resources.

 ## Step 1.1 Create GDS Projection

 Create native GDS projection "Peers" for nodes *Movie*, *User* and relationships *RATED*.
-Make relationships undirected and
+Make relationships undirected.

 ```sql
 CALL gds.graph.project("Peers",